daveknippers/KaliRoulette/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Donations
+On the off chance this has brought joy to your life and you wish to give something, here's some cryptocurrency addresses for donations

+LTC: LKwk49H3kcXJEtJ8dPvXzHaKVSrmASS3Kz

+BTC: 14nWWjyktGzoy6kWuFn8isXmdmHdLRxtrD

+XMR: 47Du9LaABQmgzt91kY4gkH4cFWeEfaS45BvhYwbv2o5iE5nFA4UnjmugSaymAnfrinYpGqS3VWJKyJguqCFFQpLaTn1eQbB